Diaoul/subliminal/docs/provider_guide.rst

 Provider Guide
 ==============
-This guide is going to explain how to add a :class:`~subliminal.providers.Provider` to subliminal
+This guide is going to explain how to add a :class:`~subliminal.providers.Provider` to subliminal.
+You are encouraged to take a look at the existing providers, it can be a nice base to start your own provider.

 Requirements